kubrey/node-geoservice/README.md

    options.common.checkLevel = 2;
    ```

-   `options.common.checkLevel` contains number of services which should return equal value of `options.common.checkField`
+   `options.common.checkLevel` contains number of services which should return equal value of `options.common.checkField`.
+   In this example callback with result will be executed only after at least two methods return same `countryCode`.

    Methods `maxmind-dat`, `maxmind-mmdb` and `ipgeobase` use local files to get information by ip.
 Other methods use online services.